harryhopkins/documents/doc/Developing-Step-By-Step-Angular.md

         public const int PaymentCacheDurationInMinutes = 30;
     }

-**Note:** If you loggeg in before changing **MultiTenancyEnabled** to false, you might be get login error.
-To overcome this, you should remove cookies.
+**Note:** If you try logging in before changing **MultiTenancyEnabled** to false, you might be get a login error.
+To resolve this, you should remove cookies associated with the new application.

 ### Adding a New Menu Item

-Let's begin from UI and create a new page named "**Phone book**".
+Let's begin with the UI and create a new page named "**Phone book**".

 #### Defining a Menu Item

-Open **src\\app\\shared\\layout\\nav\\app-navigation.service.ts** in the client side (**Acme.PhoneBookDemo.AngularUI**) which defines menu items in the application.
-Create new menu item as shown below (You can add it right after the dashboard menu item).
+Open **src\\app\\shared\\layout\\nav\\app-navigation.service.ts** in the client side project (**Acme.PhoneBookDemo.AngularUI**) which defines the menu items in the application.
+Create a new menu item as shown below (You can add it right after the dashboard menu item).

     new AppMenuItem("PhoneBook", null, "flaticon-book", "/app/main/phonebook")

-**PhoneBook** is the menu name (will localize below), **null** is for permission name (will set it later), **flaticon-book** is just an arbitrary icon class (from [this set](http://keenthemes.com/metronic/preview/?page=components/icons/flaticon&demo=default)) and **/phonebook** is the Angular route.
+**PhoneBook** is the menu name (will localize below), **null** is a placeholder for the permission name (will set it later), **flaticon-book** is just an arbitrary icon class (from [this set](http://keenthemes.com/metronic/preview/?page=components/icons/flaticon&demo=default)) and **app/main/phonebook** is the Angular route.

-If you run the application, you can see a new menu item on the left menu, but it won't work (it redirect to default route) if you click to the menu item, since we haven't defined the Angular route yet.
+If you run the application, you can see a new menu item in the left menu.
+But it will not work (it redirect to default route) if you click to the menu item, since we have not defined the Angular route yet.

 #### Localize Menu Item Display Name